alishobeiri/4-Player-Board-Game/README.md

 # Group01

+#### Umple
+  * Make sure to copy any additional Java methods into the Umple code so that they persist across regeneration
+  * Specifically:
+   * All new model classes must be added to the Persistence ump
+   * All new methods must be added to their respective classes ump
+  * After regeneration 3 changes have to be made to the model:
+   * in ActionTile.java change the 'status' from private to public
+   * in Game.java and Deck.java comment out the entire method with the error

 ### Design Mode (10 features)
   * Create a game with a number of players
   * Place a tile on the game board